RikJansenTU/FontysInternship/Project_3/AI_Finetuning_Research.md

   Stylistic changes can help hide imperfections
 The bigger the image the more can go wrong
   Image to image, using a few base images to make sure composition etc are solid
+  Composition: can pick a few good seeds and reuse those

  First Finetune on eg PSV shirt, then use user photos to further finetune